Meet the Team

 Emily Migliazzo, M.Ed. (she/her) is a former secondary educator originally from California.
 She graduated in 2018 with her Bachelor’s in English Education from Long Beach State.
 After graduating with her Masters in Education from Gonzaga in 2020, she worked for two years as a language activist and humanities teacher at Salish School of Spokane, the largest off-reservation Language Reclamation program in the contiguous 48 states.
 She then taught for one year at Cheney Middle School before switching gears to working in higher education at EWU.

-She is passionate about mutual aid, equity, and community care and excited to put these passions into practice through helping students navigate basic needs resources to succeed at Eastern.
+She is passionate about mutual aid and community care and excited to put these passions into practice through helping students navigate basic needs resources to succeed at Eastern.

 In her time away from work, she loves hosting, cooking, baking, and reading excessively.
 During the warmer months, you will find her with her partner kayaking, camping, or attending concerts.